A-Rush-R/CS771-Mini-Project/README.md

 - Achieved Accuracy on Validation Set : **98.77%**

 We used the seed 42 for all the probabilistic models that we attempted to run.

-## References